In this article let’s learn basics about winch its anatomy and how it works in detail.

 The Anatomy of a Winch: Key Components

-The drum is the central component of a winch, resembling a spool or cylinder.
+The Winch Drum is the central component of a winch, resembling a spool or cylinder.
 It’s designed to hold the winch’s cable or rope.

 When the winch is operated, the drum rotates, winding the cable around itself or unwinding it, depending on the direction of rotation.